Timothy Woods

 Check Current Price

-9 - Camp Chef Smoker Vault
+10 - Camp Chef Smoker Vault

 For budget-minded grillers looking for an affordable gas smoker, the Camp Chef Smoker Vault can be a good choice.

-This is one of the best propane smokers when it comes to durability as it's made from heavy gauge steel and assembled for optimal low and slow heat cooking.
+This is one of the best propane smokers when it comes to durability as it's made from heavy gauge steel and assembled for optimal low and slow-heat cooking.

 The Camp Chef Smoker Vault gas grill has four racks for cooking everything from burgers to briskets.

 It also comes with a jerky rack for making jerky infused with tasty smoke flavoring which is why it is one of our favorite jerky smokers.
-The only major downside with this smoking unit is its lack of portability.
+The only major downside of this smoking unit is its lack of portability.
 Aside from needing a propane tank, this isn’t the best smoker for taking camping and traveling.

 SPECIFICATIONS: